What is really going on in our bodies these days?

 What we don’t know:

-How the mRNA injections respond to each individual body, with its inherent individual responses and immune system
+How the mRNA injections respond to each body, with its inherent individual responses and immune system

 Exosome ongoing transportation and messaging